More information about corrections

 Who to apply to

-You can either apply for a correction to:
+You can apply for a correction to the register office where your child's birth was registered.

 What happens if you change gender

-If your gender change is approved, you'll get a new, free short birth certificate with your new gender on it.
+If your gender change is approved, you'll be able to buy a new birth certificate with your new gender on it for £4.00.

 What the correction looks like